Guard posts in South Korea

 A Lieutenant staffing a guard post.

 Guard posts in South Korea are located on the front-line between North and South Korea at the DMZ (비무장지대).
 As they are located in the most dangerous area, they have special features that are different from the usual guard post.
-They are consisted of a bunker-type structure and few personnel.
+They consist of a bunker-type structure and few personnel.

 History

 In 1953, the DMZ was established under an agreement following the cease-fire.
 Soldiers were initially banned from entering the DMZ, but were stationed on each side.
 Since 1963, the two sides have competitively installed guard posts (GPs) within the zone.
 Some GPs are equipped with barbed wire fences.

 Until the late 1990s, search squads were stationed at the line of control.
 Then they were put under the direct control of the next line regiment.
 This varies according to various factors.

-GPs are distinct from General Outline Posts (GOP) and refer to a frontline post guarding the Southern Limit Line.
+GPs are distinct from General Out Posts (GOP) and refer to a frontline post guarding the Southern Limit Line.
 GPs are inside the uDMZ and GOPs are outside the DMZ.
 Due to GPs security needs, private groups such as the media have little access.

 The 530GP incident raised their public profile.

 GP units face the danger of unknown land mines in the DMZ, limiting their movement and limiting the number of visitors.
 GP units and visitors are required to obtain advance permission from the United Nations Command.
 Those who have not gone through background checks cannot enter a GP.
 GOP units can stay out overnight and take vacations, while GPs are only allowed overnight departures in special cases.
 Unlike ordinary units, fatigue levels are high, and CCTVs are installed, so all actions are regimented.
 Mental fatigue is high.
 GP employees recover their vacation time when they rotate out.

 Depending on the front, the environment differs.
 The western front is flanked by GPs from the north and south, bordering the wide plain along the Imjin River.
 The scenery is beautiful and the road from the GOP to the GP is smooth.
 On the eastern front, they are close to North Korean GPs and located in rough mountains, so the roads are twisted and unpaved.